-Section 15 of the FPA specifies that any new license issued shall be for a term that we determine to be in the public interest but the term may not be less than 30 years or more than 50 years.
-Our policy establishes 30-year terms for those projects that propose little or no redevelopment, new construction, new capacity or enhancement; 40-year terms for those projects that propose a moderate amount of redevelopment, new construction, new capacity or enhancement; and 50-year terms for those projects that propose extensive redevelopment, new construction, new capacity or enhancement.
+Section 15 of the FPA 35/ specifies that any license issued shall be for a term that we determine to be in the public interest, but the term may not be less than 30 years nor more than 50 years.
+Our policy establishes 30-year terms for those projects that propose little or no redevelopment, new construction, new capacity, or enhancement; 40-year terms for those projects that proposed a moderate amount of redevelopment, new construction, new capacity or enhancement; and 50-year terms for those projects that propose extensive redevelopment, new construction, new capacity or enhancement.
+36/

-Central Maine is not proposing redevelopment of the project, but the license does require the installation of upstream and downstream fish passage facilities, and tailrace and habitat improvements which constitute substantial environmental enhancement.
+Central Maine did not propose redevelopment of the project, but did propose, and the license requires, downstream fish passage facilities and wetland enhancements which constitute substantial environmental enhancement.
 Therefore, we are issuing this license for a term of 40 years.